Qamrul A. Khanson

 Introduction:

 Salah is the ritual prayer practised by Muslims in supplication to Almighty Alloh.
 The term is commonly used to refer to the five daily prayers, which are compulsory upon all mature Muslims.
-Salat (plural salawat) is considered the most important act of worship in Islam and its importance is such that under very few circumstances can it be omitted.
-Nafl salat are optional and regarded as extra prayers which bring more reward.
-Nafl salat are voluntary, and one may offer as many as he or she likes almost any time but certain Salat are time based and have been specifically performed by The Prophet Muhammad (SAW).
+Salat (plural Salawat) is considered the most important act of worship in Islam and its importance is such that under very few circumstances can it be omitted.
+Nafl Salat is optional and regarded as extra prayers which bring more reward.
+Nafil Salat are voluntary, and one may offer as many as he or she likes almost any time but certain Salat are time based and have been specifically performed by The Prophet Muhammad (SAW).
 But they cannot be offered at sunrise, true noon, or sunset.
 The prohibition against Salat at these times is to prevent the notion as well as the practice of sun worship.
 In Islam, Worship is only for Almighty Alloh.

 Salat At Tahajjud: